GameKit Complete Guide for Developers Multiplayer and More

 Common implementation tips

-• Request a match with defined player count and criteria
+- Request a match with a defined player count and criteria.

-• Once players connect exchange initial state to sync games
+- Once players connect exchange the initial state to sync games.

 Performance tips